jmelnick101/AlentiginosusRhizobia/README.md

 This was performed in [FigTree](https://tree.bio.ed.ac.uk/software/figtree/).
 It requires no direct code as it was performed in a GUI.

+A Mantel test was also performed to determine if rhizobia genetic distance was correlated with sharing the same host variety.
+To get the variety distance matrix (where samples of the same variety have a distance of 0 and samples of different varieties have a distance of 1), run the `makevarietymatrix.py` Python script on the provided file `varietysort.txt` (samples are in the order that matches how the alignment ordered them).
+The Mantel test was performed with the `mantel.rtest` function of the R package "ade4".
+See `makeMantel.r`.

 ## Rhizobia genetic distance X geographic distance
 (Note: since soils and seeds were taken from the same plants, the geographic distance is the same for both the rhizobia and their hosts.)